is-leeroy-jenkins/BudgetPy/README.md

 - You need [VC++ 2019 Runtime](https://aka.ms/vs/17/release/vc_redist.x64.exe) 32-bit and 64-bit versions

-- You will need .NET 6.
+- You will need these [Requirements](https://github.com/KarmaScripter/BudgetPy/blob/requirements.txt)

 - You need to install the version of VC++ Runtime that CEFSharp needs.
 Since we are using CefSharp 106, according to [this](https://github.com/cefsharp/CefSharp/#release-branches) we need the above versions